B-flat Clarinet I-II-III

 - A Jazz Funeral has been recommended as interesting, serious and distinctive music by members of the World Association of Symphonic Bands and Ensembles (WASBE).

-- 2005 Wasbe Singapore: Hong Kong Wind Philharmonia; Mark Records
+- Audio CD: 2005 WASBE Singapore: Hong Kong Wind Philharmonia (Jerry Junkin, conductor)

 None discovered thus far.